-The term f_f is the flange stress at the section under consideration due to the SERVICE II loads calculated without consideration of flange lateral bending.
-The f_l term, the flange lateral bending stress, in Eq.
-(6.10.4.2.2-2) shall be taken equal to zero, in accordance with Article 6.11.4.
+The term $f_f$ is the flange stress at the section under consideration due to the SERVICE II loads calculated without consideration of flange lateral bending.
+The $f\ell$ term, the flange lateral bending stress, in Eq.
+(6.10.4.2.2-2) is to be taken equal to zero for tub girders, in accordance with Article 6.11.4.
 A resistance factor is not included in these equations because Article 1.3.2.1 specifies that the resistance factor be taken equal to 1.0 at the service limit state.

-With the exception of composite sections in positive flexure in which the web satisfies the requirement of Articles 6.11.2.1.2 and 6.10.2.1.1 (D/ $t_w \le 150$), web bend-buckling of all sections under the SERVICE II load combination is to be checked as follows:
+With the exception of composite sections in positive flexure in which the web satisfies the requirement of Articles 6.11.2.1.2 and 6.10.2.1.1 (D/tw $\leq$ 150), web bend-buckling of all sections under the SERVICE II load combination is to be checked as follows: